gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 However, I quickly discovered that it is not (anymore?) the case, it uses its own allocator - at least on Linux where there is no C library shipping with the kernel.
 Miri again is the MVP here since it detected the issue of mixing the C and Rust allocations which prompted this section.

-As Bryan Cantrill once said: "glibc, it's just, like, your opinion dude".
-Meaning, glibc is just one option, among many.
+As Bryan Cantrill once said: "glibc on Linux, it's just, like, your opinion dude".
+Meaning, glibc is just one option, among many, since Linux is just the kernel and does not ship with a libC.
 So the Rust standard library cannot expect a given C library on every Linux system, like it would be on macOS or the BSDs or Illumos.
 All of that to say: it implements its own memory allocator.

 The consequence of this, is that allocating memory on the C/C++ side (since `new` in C++ just calls `malloc` under the hood), and freeing it on the Rust side, is undefined behavior: it amounts to freeing a pointer that was never allocated.
 And vice-versa.